 Jo-Marie Burt is associate professor of political science and Latin American Studies at the Schar School of Policy and Government at George Mason University.
-At Mason, she has served as Director of Latin American Studies, Co-Director of the Center for Global Studies, and Associate Chair for Undergraduate Studies, and she is an affiliate faculty in Globa Affairs, Latin American Studies, Conflict Analysis and Resolution, and Women and Gender Studies.
+At Mason, she has served as Director of Latin American Studies, Co-Director of the Center for Global Studies, and Associate Chair for Undergraduate Studies.
+She is an affiliate faculty in Global Affairs, Latin American Studies, Conflict Analysis and Resolution, and Women and Gender Studies.
 Dr. Burt is also a Senior Fellow at the Washington Office on Latin America (WOLA), a leading human rights research and advocacy organization.

 Dr. Burt has published widely on political violence, state-society relations, human rights and transitional justice in Latin America.
 Her early research focused on state and insurgent violence in Peru, and civil society responses to violence and violent actors.
 This was the subject of her 2007 book, Silencing Civil Society: Political Violence and the Authoritarian State in Peru (Palgrave), which received an Honorable Mention for the WOLA-Duke Book Award for Human Rights in Latin America, and which was published in Spanish as Violencia y Autoritarismo en el Perú: Bajo la sombra de Sendero y la dictadura de Fujimori (Instituto de Estudios Peruanos, 2009; 2nd expanded edition, 2011).
 She is also co-editor of Politics in the Andes: Identity, Conflict, Reform (University of Pittsburgh Press, 2004).

-In recent years, Dr. Burt’s research has focused on the ways postconflict societies confront demands for justice and accountability after atrocity.
-She has engaged in research and advocacy in relation to several high-profile human rights trials in the region, including the 2009 Fujimori trial in Peru and the 2013 Rios Montt genocide trial in Guatemala.
-She organized international observation missions to these trials, and advocated on behalf of the rights of victims to access justice in both instances.
-She is currently a research consultant for Open Society Justice Initiative, and writes on war crimes prosecutions in Guatemala for International Justice Monitor.
+In recent years, Dr. Burt’s research has focused on the ways post-conflict societies confront demands for justice and accountability after atrocity.
+She engaged in research and advocacy in close collaboration with local human rights organizations in relation to several high-profile human rights trials in Latin America, including the 2009 trial of the former president of Peru, Alberto Fujimori, and the 2013 genocide trial of former dictator of Guatemala, Efraín Ríos Montt.
+She organized international observation missions to these trials, prepared public reports on ongoing developments, and advocated on behalf of the rights of victims to access justice in these and other cases.
+As a research consultant for Open Society Justice Initiative, she writes about war crimes prosecutions in Guatemala for International Justice Monitor.
+She also is part of a collaborative, Verdad y Justicia en Guatemala that publishes reports on war crimes trials in Guatemala on social media in Spanish.

-Dr. Burt has commented frequently on Latin American politics for various national and international news media, including BBC World, CNN, The New York Times, Time, The Washington Post, The Christian Science Monitor, Al Jazeera, Democracy Now, El País, Pacifica Radio as well as print and electronic media in several Latin American countries.
-She has published articles in The Nation, The Huffington Post, Truth-Out, Foreign Policy in Focus, Open Democracy, NACLA Report on the Americas, and in Latin American newspapers such as La República (Peru), El Comercio (Peru), Diario 16 (Peru), Plaza Pública (Guatemala), among others.
+Dr. Burt has commented frequently on Latin American politics for various national and international news media, including The New York Times, The Washington Post, The Wall Street Journal, The Boston Globe, Forbes, Time, BBC World, CNN, The Christian Science Monitor, Al Jazeera, Democracy Now, El País, PRI’s The World, PRI’s The Takeaway, NPR’s Morning Edition, McClatchey, Pacifica Radio as well as print and electronic media in several Latin American countries.
+She has published articles in The Nation, The Huffington Post, Truth-Out, Foreign Policy in Focus, Open Democracy, NACLA Report on the Americas, and in international newspapers such as El País (Spain), La República (Peru), El Comercio (Peru), Diario 16 (Peru), Plaza Pública (Guatemala), among others.
+She has written op-eds for NPR, Americas Quarterly, The Huffington Post, Open Democracy, Al Jazeera, Animal Político (Mexico), La República (Peru), El Comercio (Peru), El País (Spain) among others, as well as journalistic articles for NACLA Report, The Nation, The Progressive, TruthOut, and Foreign Policy in Perspective, among others.

 Dr. Burt received her Ph.D. in political science from Columbia University in 1999.